darrenmothersele/darrenmothersele.github.io/_posts/2013-12-12-how-to-be-a-cloud-survivalist-pt2.md

 and look at simple way to set-up the full stack of email server software using [iRedMail](http://www.iredmail.org/).

-After that, we'll take a look at integrating [Drupal](http://drupal.org) and [ownCloud](http://owncloud.org/) to provide some of the other cloud services we're looking for.
+After that, I'll take a look at integrating [Drupal](http://drupal.org) and [ownCloud](http://owncloud.org/) to provide some of the other cloud services I'm looking for.